Free-electron decoherence: Theory and applications

 \section{Electron decoherence in bulk media}

 We study the decoherence experienced by an electron propagating inside an infinite homogeneous medium characterized by a momentum- and frequency-dependent dielectric tensor $\epsilon(\qb,\omega)$.
-We separate the wave vector $\qb=\Qb+q_z\zz$ into transverse and longitudinal components $\Qb=(q_x,q_y)$ and $q_z$ relative to the propagation direction $z$.
+We separate the wavevector $\qb=\Qb+q_z\zz$ into transverse and longitudinal components $\Qb=(q_x,q_y)$ and $q_z$ relative to the propagation direction $z$.
 Assuming translational invariance, the dielectric tensor can be written

 in terms of longitudinal (lon) and transverse (tr) components.
 Here, $\hat{\qb}=\qb/q$, $\eb_{\Qb s}=\zz\times\QQ=(-q_y\xx+q_x\yy)/Q$, $\eb_{\Qb p}=\eb_{\Qb s}\times\qq=(q_z\QQ-Q\zz)/q$, and $\QQ=\Qb/Q$.
 The corresponding real-space representation is $\epsilon(\rb,\rb',\omega) = (2\pi)^{-3}\int d^3 \qb\, \ee^{\ii \qb\cdot(\rb-\rb')}\, \epsilon(\qb,\omega)$ [see Eq.~(\ref{green})].